MaoZiming/papers/ostep/virtualization/paging.md

 - we can now index our page table and find which physical frame virtual page 1 resides within.
 In the page table above the physical frame number (PFN) (also sometimes called the physical page number or PPN) is 7 (binary 111).
   - ![alt text](image-6.png)
 - VPN -> PFN

+- Sol #2: **page + segments**
+    - Problem: most of the page table unused, full of invalid entries (e.x. between stack and heap)
+    - Approach: one page table per logical segment
+        - E.x. code, heap, stack
+        - Have base and bound registers in MMU
+            - Base: holds physical address of page table
+            - Bound: holds the end of page table

+- The page directory, in a simple two-level table, contains one entry per page of the page table
+    - Page directory entries (PDE)
+        - Has a **valid bit** and a **page frame number**
+        - Valid bit: if PDE is valid, it means that at least one of the pages of the page table that entry points to (via the PFN) is valid